Neuroprosthetics-Lab/nejm-brain-to-text/README.md

         - The ground truth phoneme sequence label
     - The data is split into training, validation, and test sets.
 The test set does not include ground truth sentence or phoneme labels.
     - Data for each session/split is stored in `.hdf5` files.
 An example of how to load this data using the Python `h5py` library is provided in the [`model_training/evaluate_model_helpers.py`](model_training/evaluate_model_helpers.py) file in the `load_h5py_file()` function.
     - Each block of data contains sentences drawn from a range of corpuses (Switchboard, OpenWebText2, a 50-word corpus, a custom frequent-word corpus, and a corpus of random word sequences).
-Furthermore, the majority of the data is during attempted vocalized speaking, but some of it is during attempted silent speaking.
+Furthermore, the majority of the data is during attempted vocalized speaking, but some of it is during attempted silent speaking. [`data/t15_copyTaskData_description.csv`](data/t15_copyTaskData_description.csv) contains a block-by-block description of the Copy Task data, including the session date, block number, number of trials, the corpus used, and what split the data is in (train, val, or test).
+The speaking strategy for each block is intentionally not listed here.
 - `t15_pretrained_rnn_baseline.zip`: This dataset contains the pretrained RNN baseline model checkpoint and args.
 An example of how to load this model and use it for inference is provided in the [`model_training/evaluate_model.py`](model_training/evaluate_model.py) file.

 ### Data Directory Structure